 “The Blu-ray for Thirst contains a commentary by journalist and author Bryan Reesman which provides an enlightening cultural background…”

-I also received this new fan note via Twitter:
+I also received these fans note via Twitter:

 @BryanReesman really enjoying your commentary track on THIRST. interestingly, the Korean title really is translated as "the bat", but i agree 'Thirst' is a better title. but both suggest impulses that in an animal might be excused…